nodeschool/austin/README.md

 ## Mentors ##

-If you've been mentoring at events, our would like to volunteer to help out, please add yourself to [MENTORS.md](https://github.com/nodeschool/austin/blob/master/MENTORS.md).
+If you've been mentoring at events, or would like to volunteer to help out, please add yourself to [MENTORS.md](https://github.com/nodeschool/austin/blob/master/MENTORS.md).
 (Please let us know if you need access to the [Austin NodeSchool team](https://github.com/orgs/nodeschool/teams/austin).)